-Don’t worry: if you suffer from arthritis, you won’t have to miss out on coffee.
-In fact, it’s even more necessary!
+Don’t worry: if you suffer from arthritis, you won’t have to stop drinking coffee.
+In fact, it’s actually helpful!
 If you drink it in moderation, and especially early in the day, it can be a great help.

 - Coffee is rich in antioxidant polyphenols.
-Thanks to this, it helps us to protect ourselves from cellular damage, combat inflammation and improve the health of our hearts.
+Thanks to this, it helps protect you from cellular damage, combat inflammation, and improve heart health.

-- To achieve the maximum benefit from a cup of coffee, it’s important to remember not to add white sugar, cream or whole milk.
-If you prefer your coffee sweet, try adding brown sugar, honey, coconut oil or milk made from a vegetable product, like oats.
+- To get the maximum benefit from a cup of coffee, it’s important to remember not to add white sugar, cream, or whole milk.
+If you prefer your coffee sweet, try adding brown sugar, honey, coconut oil, or a plant-based milk, like oat milk.

 3. Whole grains

-It’s highly recommended that you bear in mind the fact that foods containing whole grains are preferable to foods containing refined grains.
+Always remember that foods with whole grains are preferable to foods with refined grains.

-With refined grains, the bran and the germ have been removed.
-This is where most of the vitamins, minerals and proteins are concentrated.
+The problem with refined grains is that the bran and germ have been removed.
+But this is where most of the vitamins, minerals, and proteins come from.

-If we overdo it with processed foods like white bread and refined white flour, the inflammation of our joints will increase.
-That’s why we should try to include some of the following healthier options in our breakfast:
+If you overdo it with processed foods like white bread and refined white flour, your joint inflammation will get worse.
+So, you should try to include some healthier options in your breakfast, like these:

-- Amaranth: This grain is rich in protein, has a pleasant, nutty taste, and is a great ingredient to use for making a tasty breakfast porridge.
+- Amaranth: This grain is rich in protein, has a pleasant, nutty taste, and is a great ingredient for a tasty breakfast porridge.

-- Buckwheat: This grain is very rich in protein, and can be used to make pancakes, crepes and muffins.
+- Buckwheat: This grain is very rich in protein, and you can use it for pancakes, crepes, and muffins.

-- Quinoa: This grain has some fantastic properties that combat the inflammation associated with arthritis.
+- Quinoa: This grain has some fantastic properties that can help combat the inflammation with arthritis.

 4. Carrot juice

-If you’re having trouble choosing a good natural juice to accompany your breakfast, take note: carrot is the best option around.
+If you’re having trouble choosing a good natural juice to have at breakfast, then look no further: carrot is the best option out there.

-It’s naturally-occurring antioxidants, carotenoids, vitamins C, D and K and a whole host of minerals will help you take care of your joints and boost the production of collagen.
+Its naturally-occurring antioxidants, carotenoids, vitamins (C, D, and K), and a whole host of minerals will help you take care of your joints and boost collagen production.
 Carrots are fabulous!

-- Pistachios are a natural source of incredible proteins that you should definitely take advantage of if you suffer from arthritis.
+- Pistachios are an incredible natural source of proteins that you should definitely take advantage of if you have arthritis.

-- They’re rich in calcium, magnesium, zinc, vitamin E, fiber and alpha-lipoic acid (ALA).
-All of these help to boost your immune system.
+- They’re also rich in calcium, magnesium, zinc, vitamin E, fiber, and alpha-lipoic acid (ALA).
+All of these help to strengthen your immune system.

-And of course, we should add t the best way forward is to maintain and balanced and varied diet.
+Of course, the best overall thing you can do is to simply maintain and balanced, varied diet.

-However, prioritizing certain specific foods that are rich in Vitamin C and have anti-inflammatory properties can help to alleviate the symptoms of arthritis.
+Still, prioritizing foods that are rich in Vitamin C and have anti-inflammatory properties can help to alleviate this painful inflammation.